 A robo-advisor is like a financial advisor, but instead of a person picking out expensive investments for you, a company like Betterment creates a series of algorithms to choose, diversify, and adjust your investments over time, all based on your financial resources, risk tolerance, and investment goals.

 You can choose a regular, taxable investment account or set up an IRA.
 You may want to start by setting up and maxing out either a Roth or traditional IRA, and then use the rest for a taxable investment account.

 Currently, you can contribute up to $6,500 per year to an IRA, unless you’re older and meet catch-up qualifications.

 » Check out our recommended options for the Best robo-advisors.

 While many folks prefer hands-off investing with robo-advisors, there are plenty who like to invest on their own.
 Brokers can help you do that.
 Before online brokerages came onto the scene, folks used to pay hefty fees to a broker who would make trades on their behalf.
 That’s quickly becoming a thing of the past.

 For a fraction of the cost, online brokers can help you educate yourself about the stock market and invest your money quickly and easily.

-Read more: Best online brokerage accounts for beginners
+» Read more in our list of the Best online brokerage accounts for beginners.

 3. Do a 401(k) swap